opendungeon

 • More direct diagnostics for blocked multiplayer joins.

-• Richer checks around save import, cloud save drift, and AI-admin patch validation.
+• Richer checks around save import, cloud save drift, and GM patch validation.